 PE 247.
 Principles in Physical Therapy, 2 hours, Offered periodically The career of physical therapy is explored including the history, laws, code of conduct, role, and practices within the profession.
-Students will learn appropriate foundational methods for rehabilitative practices.
+Students will

 PE 300.
 Teaching Assistantship, 1-3 hours, Fall, Spring